BTCtoolshed/TheBox/README.md

 <br><br>
 # Shopping List
+* You need a computer with a USB port (and likely with with Arduino IDE installed; I use version 1.8.19)
 * A. LilyGo t5 4.7 v2.3 ESP32-S3 (non touch version, available on Amazon)
 * B. MakerFocus 3.7v 300mAh battery (available on Amazon)
 * C. USB-C Data Cable for flashing (Not a regular charging cable!
 This is specifically a data cable.)